 Nursing interventions should adhere to evidence-based practice for various reasons, including ensuring that patients receive the best care possible that is safe and meets their preferences.
 Research has shown that implementing evidence-based practice in clinical settings has various advantages, such as enhanced patient satisfaction, improved job satisfaction for care providers, and better patient outcomes (Connor et al., 2021).

 Nonetheless, there are still several barriers that hinder the implementation of evidence-based practice in clinical settings.
-One of the barriers is inadequate nurse skills and knowledge to integrate evidence-based practice in their care settings (Pitsillidou et al., 2021).
+One of the two barriers that might hold nursing practice from achieving this goal is inadequate nurse skills and knowledge to integrate evidence-based practice in their care settings (Pitsillidou et al., 2021).
 Evidence-based practice requires knowledge and skills acquired through education and training to integrate research findings, patient preferences, including cultural considerations into practical clinical solutions.

 One strategy that can be adopted to deal with the two barriers, is to have in place a supportive organizational culture that prioritizes evidence-based practice necessitating increased allocation of time for nurses to conduct research for quality improvement initiatives (Mathieson et al., 2019).
 Another strategy is to encourage nurses to pursue higher levels of education that will allow them to acquire more skills to integrate evidence-based practice as a best practice in their clinical settings.